-One of the reasons why Mitch Albom is still my one of my favorite authors is because he never fails to amaze.
+One of the reasons why Mitch Albom is still one of my favorite authors is because he never fails to amaze.
 I’m serious here (without trying to throw this out there to suck up to him).
-I really like the style of this book and the concept of time presented.
+I really liked the style of this book and the concept of time presented.
 Even if he had used a figure that was often discussed in the past, but he managed to create his own version of “Father Time” so vividly and convincingly.
-Going back to the style a bit, I like how the story flip back and forth to the major characters of the story until the end.
+Going back to the style a bit, I liked how the story flipped back and forth to the major characters of the story until the end.
 It showed their perception and/or perspectives of things, not just telling readers what happened and how it was supposed to be.
-But I shouldn’t be too surprise because all of Mitch Albom’s past works had focused on capturing the feelings of each character so that we were able to relate to what was going on throughout–regardless if it were real recounts of what happened in his life or the fictional characters’.
+But I shouldn’t be too surprised because all of Mitch Albom’s past works had focused on capturing the feelings of each character so that we were able to relate to what was going on throughout–regardless if it were real recounts of what happened in his life or the fictional characters’.

-Father Time is known as Dor in this book; and as the book’s flap had described, he was imprisoned in a dark cave because he had invented ways to measure time.
+Father Time was known as Dor in this book; and as the book’s flap had described, he was imprisoned in a dark cave because he had invented ways to measure time.
 He was forced to live through all the agonizing moments since mankind measured every moment of their passing lives.
 Living in tortures for over thousands of years, he was finally released and was told he had to go complete a mission before his journey would end–whatever that had meant.

 What I found even more interesting was how the concept of preserving the body to wait for a possible cure in the distance future called cryonics.
 YES, I practically live under a rock regarding that method hence not looking up for further information until now.
-Though it is another way out, but was not encouraged toward in this book because the theme of this book was to cherish those around you and live in the “now”.
+Though it was another way out, was not encouraged toward in this book because the theme of this book was to cherish those around you and live in the “now.”
 However, the author had stressed in the after notes that he wasn’t against the idea, just that the direction of the book was different.

 What got me a bit annoyed (yes, I had those moments aside from what I said earlier) was by the concept of being punished for curiosity.
 YES, curiosity does kill the cat as the saying goes.
 Yet I felt that Dor was just an intelligent being.
 If he had to be punished for that, it seemed to discourage intellectual minds or creative thinking.
 Sorry, I knew I missed the point.
 But I felt a tad unease regarding those situations.
 Yet, it was an enjoyable read all in all about human relations and learning to cherish those important people in your life.